pervinders/devops-challenge/README.md

 1) Explain what causes the intermittent error?
 2) Fix the intermittent error?
 3) Explain the steps you took troubleshooting this intermittent error?

+# Assigment 2

+A client has a Linux server that has just paged you because of a high load average issue.
+Upon connecting and running uptime you see:
+12:20:50 up 1 day, 10:52, 6 users, load average: 44.28, 33.34, 30.44
+How would you troubleshoot this issue to find out what is the source of the load and what tools would you use?
+Please list also what would you look for in the output of the commands that you would run.